abhu66/module_generator/README.md

 ```

 Additionally:
-- `lib/import_all.dart` → automatically updated with module export
+- `lib/import_all.dart` → updated with module export
-- `lib/getx/routes.dart` → automatically updated with the new route
+- `lib/getx/routes.dart` → updated with the new route
-- `lib/getx/pages.dart` → automatically updated with a new `GetPage` entry
+- `lib/getx/pages.dart` → updated with a new `GetPage` entry

 ---